theqoqqi/uasset-diff-tool/README.md

 - `--json-output <file>`
   If set, also writes a detailed JSON report of the diffs to the specified file.
+  The resulting JSON can be visualized using the [web viewer](https://theqoqqi.github.io/uasset-diff-tool).

 - `--pretty-json`
   Enable indented (pretty) formatting for JSON output.